Fadydesoky/Qualioro/README.md

 ## Limitations

 This version uses a simplified scoring model and simulated inputs.

+It is designed to demonstrate the concept of software quality intelligence rather than serve as a fully production-integrated system.

-Future iterations will integrate real repository data and CI/CD pipelines.
+Future iterations will integrate real repository data, CI/CD pipelines, and automated metric extraction.

 ---